 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-November 13th is the feast day of Saint John Chrysostom.
-The great 4th-century bishop, teacher and preacher wrote several "Instructions for Catechumens" as they prepare for baptism.
+The great 4th-century bishop, teacher and preacher Saint John Chrysostom wrote several "Instructions for Catechumens" as they prepare for baptism.
 His words have a note of joyful welcome to those about to become, in his words, "enrolled in the flock of Christ."

 Anointing is an important part of baptism, and Chrysostom reflects on its meaning.
 He says that the priest anoints the candidate with the sign of the cross so that Satan will not dare look that person in the face—the lightning flash leaping forth from the cross is blinding to his eyes.
 In fact, it is not the hand of the priest doing the anointing, but the hand of Christ himself.
 This is why the priest says, "You are baptized" rather than "I baptize you."
 He is the minister of the sacrament, but it is our all-powerful Lord whose hand is actually on the candidate.

 Chrysostom likens baptism to marriage, with Christ as the Bridegroom.
 Earthly bridegrooms, he says, look at a prospective bride's attributes—her appearance, her station in life, the amount of money she has, her moral standards.
 But the divine Bridegroom does no such evaluating.
-He accepts His bride—meaning each of us as coming to baptism—just as she is.
+He accepts His bride, meaning each of us coming to baptism, just as she is.